gruntjs/grunt-contrib/docs/compress.md

 compress: {
   zip: {
     options: {
-      mode: 'zip',
+      mode: "zip",
-      basePath: 'path/to',
+      basePath: "path/to",
       level: 1
     },
     files: {
-      'path/to/result.zip': 'path/to/source/*', // includes files in dir
+      "path/to/result.zip": "path/to/source/*", // includes files in dir
-      'path/to/another.gz': 'path/to/source/**', // includes files in dir and subdirs
+      "path/to/another.gz": "path/to/source/**", // includes files in dir and subdirs
-      'path/to/final.zip': ['path/to/sources/*.js', 'path/to/more/*.js'], // include JS files in two diff dirs
+      "path/to/final.zip": ["path/to/sources/*.js", "path/to/more/*.js"], // include JS files in two diff dirs
-      'path/to/project-<%= pkg.version %>.zip': 'path/to/source/**' // variables in destination
+      "path/to/project-<%= pkg.version %>.zip": "path/to/source/**" // variables in destination
     }
   }

   tar: {
     options: {
-      mode: 'tar',
+      mode: "tar",
-      basePath: 'path/to'
+      basePath: "path/to"
     },
     files: {
-      'path/to/result.tar': 'path/to/file.ext'
+      "path/to/result.tar": "path/to/file.ext"
     }
   },

   tgz: {
     options: {
-      mode: 'tgz',
+      mode: "tgz",
-      basePath: 'path/to'
+      basePath: "path/to"
     },
     files: {
-      'path/to/result.tgz': 'path/to/file.ext'
+      "path/to/result.tgz": "path/to/file.ext"
     }
   },

   gzip: {
     options: {
-      mode: 'gzip'
+      mode: "gzip"
     },
     files: {
-      'path/to/result.gz': 'path/to/file.ext'
+      "path/to/result.gz": "path/to/file.ext"
     }
   }
-},
+}
 ```